 Lorraine suggests serving these with lashings of clotted cream and strawberry jam but I suggest a bit more mascarpone and either some Rhubarb and Ginger Jam or my favourite Lime Curd.
 What ever your preferred topping though, please give this recipe a try the next time you are in the mood for afternoon tea.
 I can't recommend these highly enough!

-Save Mascarpone and Brown Sugar Scones on social network:
+Post a comment to: Mascarpone and Brown Sugar Scones